jubilee

 Jubilee Cross Cultural (JCC) aims to serve students of color by equipping and empowering them in what it means to live out their faith through their called vocation while acknowledging their ethnic and cultural history as being a unique gift from God.

-Jubilee cross cultural at jubilee 2025
+Jubilee cross cultural at Jubilee 2026

 workshops

-Sunday, Feb 23 @ 9 AM
+Sunday, Feb.
+15 @ 9 AM

-A workshop led by Benjamin “Doc” Powell
+led by Doc Powell

 Do we believe God truly cares about the life of the mind, and more importantly, mental health?
 Can men, especially Black men, find safe spaces for discussing, addressing, and finding help for our mental and emotional health?
 I want to share my experience and invite other men to share theirs, in order to learn from one another about where God is involved in this area.